wangjunyi-1/PDSSNet/README.md

 ## 🛠️ Installation and Usage

 PDSSNet follows the same environment setup, dataset preparation, and training and evaluation pipeline as [PAFCN](https://github.com/wangjunyi-1/PAFCN).
 Please refer to the PAFCN repository for detailed instructions.

+## ⚠️ Notice

+Please use the versions of `vaihingen_test.py` and `train_supervision.py` provided in this repository.
+These scripts have been specifically adapted for PDSSNet and may differ from those in the original GeoSeg or PAFCN repositories.